 ‘That’s an inside joke, no wonder no one else finds it funny when I say it.
 A baby, Joanna.
 We’re going to have a baby!
 Next January…’

-I drop the cup seconds after he drops the bomb.
+I drop my cup just seconds after he drops the bomb.

 That’s impossible.
 It is, isn’t it?